seohsirk/next-supabase-ai-template/packages/next/README.md

   // "user" is the user object from the session

   // "request" is the raw request object passed by POST

-  // if "captcha" is true, the action will require a captcha }, {
+  // if "captcha" is true, the action will require a captcha
+  // if "captureException" is true, the action will capture exceptions and report them to the configured provider }, {
   captcha: true,
+  captureException: true,
   schema: z.object({
     id: z.number()
   }),